Panagiotis Kavvadias: Ephor General of Antiquities (1885–1909)

 In 1885, Kavvadias, the favoured candidate of Prime Minister Charilaos Trikoupis, succeeded Panagiotis Stamatakis as Ephor General of Antiquities, the head of the Greek Archaeological Service.
-Kavvadias' time as Ephor General saw the opening of the National Archaeological Museum of Athens in 1889.
+Kavvadias's time as Ephor General saw the opening of the National Archaeological Museum of Athens in 1889.
 He took a centralising approach to its collection, which he composed of material from all over Greece, except for Olympia and Delphi.
 He produced two catalogues of its sculptures, published in 1890 and 1892, assisted by Christos Tsountas for the prehistoric material.

-Under his leadership, the Archaeological Service expanded its portfolio of museums in Greece, building on the work of his predecessor Stamatakis in opening museums for local archaeological collections around the country.
+Under Kavvadias's leadership, the Archaeological Service expanded its portfolio of museums in Greece, building on the work of his predecessor Stamatakis in opening museums for local archaeological collections around the country.
 Kavvadias assisted with the planning and design of the Heraklion Archaeological Museum in Ottoman-ruled Crete, which opened in 1883, drawing up the plan for the museum's Neoclassical buildings in collaboration with Wilhelm Dörpfeld.
 In 1909, he was invited, along with the historian George Soteriadis and other members of the Archaeological Society, to arrange the first collections of the Cyprus Museum.